 Restricted stock refers to the shares, the sale or acquisition of which are subject to certain restrictions.
 The shareholder of restricted shares has to meet these restrictions before they have the right to sell or transfer these stocks.

-Employers use restricted stocks in employee compensation schemes.
+Employers use restricted stocks in employee compensation schemes (share-based compensation).
 The shares issued to the employees are non-transferable until the employee fulfills certain conditions.
-Some of the restrictions may include working for a certain period of time, or to fulfill pre-agreed individual performance goal, or to achieve the specified corporate goal.
+Some of the restrictions may include working for a certain period of time, or to fulfill pre-agreed individual performance goals, or achieving the specified corporate goal.